-A Photographic History Of Trinidad, California - Page One
+A Photographic History Of Trinidad, California

-The Ryder Wharf (1859-1914)
+Page One - The Ryder Wharf (1859-c.1910)

 Charles B. Ryder's wharf on Trinidad Head was completed in August, 1859.